People with Disabilities, Education, Advocacy and Family

-During my time in hospital, and after my return home, I saw little reason for optimism about my future.
+During my time in Princess Alexandra Hospital, and after my return home, I saw little reason for optimism about my future.
 People held limited expectations of me, and I could find few role models with physical disabilities – certainly none who had gone on to live the sort of life that I had dreamed of before my accident.

 Fortunately, the time Jenny and I spent in Bentley Park saw us make important decisions that would turn things around for me.

 Some books can change your life.
 During 1993, I had more free time to read than ever before.
 History and political biographies were some of my favourites, but I also enjoyed novels by Dickens, Chekov, and George Orwell.
 However, the book that influenced me the most was The Grapes of Wrath, by John Steinbeck.

 Set in the United States during the Great Depression, “The Grapes of Wrath” examines the hardships confronting the Joad family.
 I saw myself as a Champion of the Underdog and the book resonated with me.
 It certainly put my own problems into perspective.